Skip to main content

 Puzzle Depot Game Cover

-Puzzle Depot is a single player puzzle game.
+Puzzle Depot is a single player puzzle game with post-apocalyptic and science fiction themes.
 It was developed by Laughing Manatee Games and was released on November 6, 2025.
 It received overwhelmingly positive reviews from players.

 Welcome to Union Freight Operations Are you prepared for an exciting career in the field of cargo management?
 See how the deceptively simple concept of "push boxes around a warehouse" quickly escalates into a post-apocalyptic adventure in this playable demo, featuring Puzzle Depot's first level!
 The full game will include over a dozen puzzle-filled levels to explore, each with a variety of optiona…